openmovementproject/openmovement/docs/buildax/docs/faq.md

 #### Networking LED

-Is the networking LED (LED 3) on the router lit?
-If it is not, this indicates that the networking stack is initialised.
-Try re-inserting/re-seating the ethernet connector to see if the router connects.
+Is the networking LED (LED 3) on the LRS lit?
+If it is not, this indicates that the networking stack is un-initialised.
+Try re-inserting/re-seating the ethernet connector to see if the LRS connects.
 Possible reasons for this LED not being lit:

  * Network not assigning IP address